 A negative attitude can poison the work environment, affecting your productivity.

 Colleagues and supervisors prefer working with individuals who contribute positively to the workplace atmosphere.
-If your bad attitude persists, it might be a big reason you don’t get a year-end bonus.
+If you realize your colleagues avoid working with you, it might be a big reason you don’t get a year-end bonus.

 If your contributions aren't leaving a lasting impression, it's a sign that you might need to improve your efforts.